 (e) Any involvement of the foster child with law enforcement authorities.

-(29) No later than six months after the effective date of this rule, an agency shall have a written policy for monitoring the appropriate use of psychotropic medications for children in foster care.
-In preparation for developing the policy, the agency may review the JFS 01682 "Psychotropic medication toolkit" (4/2014).
+(29) A PCSA shall have a written policy for monitoring the appropriate use of psychotropic medications for children in foster care.
+In preparation for developing the policy, the PCSA may review the JFS 01682 "Psychotropic medication toolkit for Public Children Services Agencies" (4/2014).
 This policy shall include:

 (a) Comprehensive and coordinated screening, assessment, and treatment planning mechanisms to identify the child's mental health and trauma-treatment needs including a psychiatric or medical evaluation, as necessary, to identify needs for psychotropic medication.